-Being a counsellor and Expressive Arts Educator, I just love to have deep conversations about emotional healing.
-I invite you to listen in on the "deep chats" below.
+Being a counsellor and Expressive Arts Educator, I love having conversations about the art of emotional healing.
+I invite you to listen in on these "deep chats" below.

 Bebe gave me my first "big break" in the online creativity world and it was just in the nick of time.
 When I first talked to her on the phone I was working in a 67 year old government art program for Canadian Veterans.
 Our program was sadly in the process of shutting down due to funding cuts, and I was in the midst of a grief process.

 Because I did not have time to explore what anyone else was doing online I was hesitant about participating in Bebe's online project.
 I wondered out loud, "What is this online creativity world?"